Interactions and oscillations of coherent flavor eigenstates in beta decay: Generalized coherent flavor eigenstates

-One of the important features of the BV theory is the non-trivial time evolution of the flavor operators.
+Details of the analysis can be found in refs.~\cite{Blasone:1995zc,Blasone:2005ae}.
+Another important feature is the non-trivial time evolution of the flavor operators.
 Since the flavor eigenstates are not energy eigenstates, their time evolutions are more complicated.
 The explicit expressions of $a_{\alpha}(\p,\sigma,t)$ and $b_{\alpha}(\p,\sigma,t)$ in terms of $a_{\alpha}(\p,\sigma)$ and $b_{\alpha}(\p,\sigma)$ are given by (see eqs.~(\ref{eq:aat}) and (\ref{eq:bat}) for more details)

 The right-hand side of eqs.~(\ref{eq:aatt}) and (\ref{eq:batt}) are sums of operators for particles and anti-particles over spin-projections and flavors.
 It then follows that the field $\nu_{\alpha}(x)$ at time $t$ is also a sum of fields of different flavors (see eqs.~(\ref{eq:net} and (\ref{eq:nmt}))